 These handmade ceramic tile coasters were a DIY birthday gift for my sister Krista who just redecorated her TV room to be more modern and mostly white with turquoise accents.
 She got help from a super affordable online-only design service called CopyCatChic.com that charges a nominal fee for a custom design board, product links and a scaled floor plan to your room’s dimensions.
 Here’s Krista’s custom board for her living room design:

-So for Krista’s birthday I got her this West Elm cream throw for her couch and Elise and I made these ceramic tile coasters – they add to the room, yes?
+So for Krista’s birthday I got her a West Elm cream throw for her couch and Elise and I made these ceramic tile coasters – they add to the room, yes?

 I like that this ceramic tile coaster gift is warm and personal without looking TOO handmade if you know what I mean.
 The key with using kid’s artwork on stuff like this is to keep it simple, like Elise’s monochromatic fingerpainting shown here.
 Otherwise these tile coasters would scream “kiddie artwork in my adult room” – not the goal.